brihernandez/DigitalAirCombat/readme.md

 With the HP system in place, getting tagged by the DshK on top of a T-55 while flying past at mach 1 isn't a death sentence.
 It'll reduce your HP, but it won't outright *kill* you the way it so often happens in DCS.
 While testing these scripts, I found it a very welcome change.

+### Multiple ejector racks trade weight/drag for burst damage.

+Infinite ammo works on a per-launcher/rack basis in DCS.
+A rack doesn't get physically reloaded until every munition on it has been fired.
+Since aircraft get the same amount of ammo no matter how many

 ### Dogfights with more modern jets aren't over in seconds.

 Modern missiles, even if you're only talking about an AIM-9L (which is what in my tests/demo I treat as the "standard" missile) are extremely lethal due to their maneuverability, all-aspect nature, and warheads.